animatedmax/spring-data-geode/src/main/markdown/index.md

 <div class="paragraph">

-In addition to the `basePackages and basePackageClasses` attributes, like Spring’s [`@ComponentScan`](https://docs.spring.io/spring/docs/current/javadoc-api/org/springframework/context/annotation/ComponentScan.html) annotation, the `@EnableGemfireRepositories` annotation provides include and exclude filters, based on Spring’s [`ComponentScan.Filter`](https://docs.spring.io/spring/docs/current/javadoc-api/org/springframework/context/annotation/ComponentScan.Filter.html) type.
+In addition to the `basePackages and basePackageClasses` attributes, like Spring's [`@ComponentScan`](https://docs.spring.io/spring/docs/current/javadoc-api/org/springframework/context/annotation/ComponentScan.html) annotation, the `@EnableGemfireRepositories` annotation provides include and exclude filters, based on Spring's [`ComponentScan.Filter`](https://docs.spring.io/spring/docs/current/javadoc-api/org/springframework/context/annotation/ComponentScan.Filter.html) type.
 You can use the `filterType` attribute to filter by different aspects, such as whether an application Repository type is annotated